MannyDiera/recipeapp/README.md

 ## Recipe application written in Vue for the JS Alpharetta meetup
 ### This is the application to clone and code along in the meetup.
-### The other repository 'Recipe App (Done)' is what the end result will be after each meetup.
+### The other repository 'recipeapp-done' is what the end result will be after each meetup.

 ### Project setup
 ```